traktoors/employee-list-task/README.md

 # Mini Employee List – Internship Homework

+## Extra implementation
+The extra feature makes the employee list more flexible and user-friendly.
+Instead of only searching by name, users can choose to filter by either name or job title.
+This is especially helpful if someone is looking for a role—like “Software Developer”—rather than a specific person.
+For example, if you need to find any software developer in the company, just switch the filter to “Title” and type “Software Developer” in the search box.
+The list updates automatically, making it faster and easier to find the right person based on what you know.
+It’s a simple upgrade that adds a lot of practical value.

 ## Story

 You’ve just started an internship at **TinyTech**, a fast‑growing startup with twelve staff and zero admin tools.
 The HR manager keeps juggling spreadsheets and Post‑it notes to remember who does what.
 Your mission: deliver a **single‑page prototype** that anyone in the office can open in a browser to look up colleagues quickly.
 Nail this and you’ll earn serious bragging rights (and maybe an extended contract!).